massung/phaser-template/README.md

 ## Quickstart

-You will need [JakeJS](http://jakejs.com/) to build your project, so make sure you have it installed...
+You will need [GulpJS](http://gulpjs.com/) globally installed to build your project, so make sure you have it:

 ```
-npm install -g jake
+npm install -g gulp-cli
 ```

-After you've [downloaded](https://github.com/massung/phaser-template/archive/master.zip) or [forked](https://github.com/massung/phaser-template) this repository, you'll need to install all the required [NodeJS](https://nodejs.org) packages used for compiling and running.
+After you've [downloaded](https://github.com/massung/phaser-template/archive/master.zip) or [forked](https://github.com/massung/phaser-template) this repository, you'll need to install all the required [NodeJS](https://nodejs.org) packages used for compiling and running it installed local to the project.

 ```
 phaser-template (master)$ npm install